-Excused absences of up to 2 days/month, not to exceed a maximum of 10 days in the 12-month period, including the current and the preceding 11-months, may be counted as hours worked in that month.
+Excused absences of up to 16 hours/month, not to exceed a maximum of 80 hours in the 12-month period, including the current and the preceding 11 months, may be counted as hours worked in that month.
 The hours worked include the excused hours when participation did not actually occur.
 An excused absence includes illness or other good cause which prevented participation.
 It is the responsibility of the Worker to determine if the absence is excused or unexcused based on contact with the employer/contractor and client documentation.
 A determination of good cause may only be made by the WV WORKS staff.

-Excused absences must not be used toward calculating the monthly participation hours unless the Worker has determined that the absences meet the definition of what may be excused and the participant was scheduled to work that day.
+Excused absences must not be used toward calculating the monthly participation hours, unless the Worker has determined that the absences meet the definition of what may be excused and the participant was scheduled to work that day.
 The Worker must document in case comments why the absences are being excused and how the reason for the absence was verified.

 NOTE: A fixed calendar year is not used (i.e. January - December).
-The running total of excused absences credited for the most recent 12 months (defined as the most recent month plus the preceding 11 months) must be calculated each month.
+The running total of excused absence hours credited for the most recent 12 months (defined as the most recent month plus the preceding 11 months) must be calculated each month.

-For each month the Worker must record in CMIC the number of days of excused absences counted towards participation for the current month and the absences credited for the preceding 11 months.
-Each month, the preceding 11 months plus the current must be reviewed to insure the 10 day limit is not exceeded in any 12-month period.
+For each month the Worker must record in CMIC the number of hours of excused absences counted towards participation for the current month and the absence hours credited for the preceding 11 months.
+Each month, the preceding 11 months plus the current month must be reviewed to ensure the 80-hour limit is not exceeded in any 12-month period.

-EXAMPLE: The timesheet for August 2007 is received.
-To determine the number of absences that may be used for August, the Worker must review all absences reported from September 2006 through July 2007.
+EXAMPLE: The timesheet for October 2008 is received.
+To determine the number of absence hours that may be used for October, the Worker must review all absence hours reported from November 2007 through September 2008.

-NOTE: Additional days of absence may be considered excused if appropriate, but may not count as hours of participation.
-Inclement weather and states of emergency are included in the two days per month, maximum 10 days/year excused absences which may count as participation.
-A partial day of absence counts as one day towards the two days maximum.
+NOTE: Additional days/ hours of absence may be considered excused if appropriate, but must not count as hours of participation.
+Inclement weather and states of emergency are included in the 16 hours per month, maximum 80 hours/year excused absences which may count as participation.